Share This Article:

 ACM20121 Certificate II in Animal Care (Online)

-This online course allows students up to 1 year to complete their qualification.
-It is an ideal starting point for those with little or no prior knowledge or experience in the animal care industry.
+This Online Course allows students up to 1 year to complete their qualification.
+It is an ideal starting point for those with very little or no prior knowledge or experience in the animal care industry.

-This is the most flexible option for students who are not based in Perth or would like to combine their studies with other commitments.
+This is the most flexibile option for students who are not based in Perth or who would like to combine their studies with work, school or other commitments.

 View Course